talhagun08/python-functions-outputs/README.md

 # python-functions-outputs
-i am new at the python.
+I am new at the python.
 This is my first function projects.